harvard-edtech/caccl/README.md

 > });
 > ```

-_Info on Status, Auth, and LTI Launch:_
+_Get Info on Status, Auth, and LTI Launch:_

 > CACCL stores status, auth, and LTI launch info in the user's session.
 See the following properties of `req.session`:
 >